Buyers suffered because there is no law to give number plates to vehicles made in Nepal: MP Shah

 In the Transport Management Procedures Guide 2060 (Amendment 2074), the customs notification of vehicle registration and customs realization are mandatory.
 Due to this mandatory arrangement, domestically produced vehicles have not been able to get number plates.

 Our law envisages that the vehicles used in Nepal should come from abroad.
-Vehicles manufactured in Nepal have not been able to get registration certificates (number plates) after not being given legal recognition,’ he said.
+Vehicles manufactured in Nepal have not been able to get a registration certificate (number plate) after not being given legal recognition,’ he said.

 The laws of Nepal do not envisage giving number plates to vehicles made in the country.
 But recently, vehicles have started to be produced in Nepal.
 In such a situation, the traffic police has been taking control of the domestic vehicles on the basis that they do not have number plates.